-- A meteorologically and climatologically plausible time series of extreme weather events affecting east and southeast Australia, including South Australia, Victoria, Tasmania, New South Wales and southeast Queensland for 2021-2023. - The weather events will be record-breaking (beyond our historical experience) and based upon past climate analogues superimposed on future global warming. - The impact on the NEM is informed from isolated past experiences while assuming that compound extreme weather events and increasing weather extremes will make NEM coincident events more likely and more extreme. - The scenario has been designed to target specific NEM vulnerabilities relating to the weather. - The scenario will provide initial guidance for services, systems and asset planning to further increase the resilience of the NEM to physical climate risk.
+- A meteorologically and climatologically plausible time series of extreme weather events affecting east and southeast Australia, including South Australia, Victoria, Tasmania, New South Wales and southeast Queensland for 2021-2023. - The weather events will be record-breaking (beyond our historical experience) and based upon past climate analogues superimposed on future global warming. - The scenario has been designed with specific NEM vulnerabilities in mind, in order to highlight current challenges. - The scenario will provide initial guidance for services, systems and asset planning to further increase the resilience of the NEM to physical climate risk.